Helping new mums beat postnatal depression

 The second phase, to commence in 2022, will involve an 18-month randomised controlled trial (RCT) in Victoria, New South Wales and South Australia, to test the program’s impact on PND symptoms, and associated health behaviours.

 “Postnatal women are a high-risk group for poor health behaviours and mental health problems.
-I hope that by improving health behaviours including diet, physical activity and sleep, that we will subsequently reduce depressive symptoms in this group,” Dr Teychenne said.
+I hope that by improving health behaviours including diet, physical activity and sleep, that we will subsequently reduce depressive symptoms in this group,” Associate Professor Teychenne said.

 “If the FOMOS program is effective and appealing to mums, it will show that face-to-face delivery of health behaviour programs may not be necessary to achieve improvements in health behaviours and mental health amongst postnatal women.